tflori/orm/docs/reference.md

 If no class is given it gets $class from backtrace.

-It first gets tries the EntityManager for the Namespace of $class, then for the parents of $class.
+It first tries to get the EntityManager for the Namespace of $class, then for the parents of $class.
 If no EntityManager is found it returns the last created EntityManager (null if no EntityManager got created).

 **Static:** this method is **static**.